reliability notes

 • reject = restore original state (or guide you when it can't)

-• undo = revert a decision without guessing
+• undo = revert a decision at file or chunk level without guessing

 • errors are explicit (validation failed, verification failed, state diverged)